Editor’s Note

 What This Investigation Found

-Campaign finance records filed with the Michigan Secretary of State show that the Committee to Elect Gina Johnsen paid an entity called Vega Media $9,250 across three transactions during the 2022 election cycle.
-Public records connect Vega Media to the Vega family of Howell and Fowlerville, Michigan.
+Campaign finance records filed with the Michigan Secretary of State show that the Johnsen political operation paid Vega Media a total of at least $49,250 across two election cycles.
+In 2022, the Committee to Elect Gina Johnsen paid Vega Media $9,250.
+In 2024, the Gina Majority Fund, an independent committee, paid Vega Media $29,000, its single largest vendor expenditure.
+Johnsen’s candidate committee paid Vega Media an additional $1,000 in that cycle.
+The Gina Majority Fund also paid the Vega Fund $3,500 directly.
+Public records connect Vega Media and the Vega Fund to the Vega family of Howell and Fowlerville, Michigan.
 David Michael Vega, a member of that family, struck and killed 19-year-old Ambrose Ian Sullivan in a 2016 hit-and-run in Livingston County.
-He pleaded guilty to the felony charge before Judge Michael P. Hatty in Livingston County’s 44th Circuit Court and was sentenced to 7 months jail and 36 months probation.
-The case was closed November 14, 2017.
+He pleaded guilty to a felony before Judge Michael P. Hatty in 44th Circuit Court and was sentenced to 7 months jail and 36 months probation.
 His father, Jeffrey Vega, concealed the vehicle in a family-owned warehouse.
-Jeffrey Vega is publicly identified as President of the Hispanic Leadership Initiative and has appeared at political events alongside associates of Rep. Johnsen’s network.
-The connection between the Vega family’s political operation and Johnsen’s campaign committee is documented in filed public records.
+No charges were brought against Jeffrey Vega.
+The financial relationships documented here span two election cycles and flow in multiple directions between the Johnsen political operation and the Vega family’s political entities.

 Key Findings